Can You Put Cutting Board in Dishwasher? Discover the Do’s and Don’ts!

 • Tea Tree Oil: Mix a few drops of tea tree oil with water in a spray bottle.
 Spritz the solution onto the cutting board and let it sit for a few minutes.
 Rinse thoroughly.

-Tips for Maintaining Cutting Boards
+Tips For Maintaining Cutting Boards

 Proper maintenance of cutting boards is crucial for ensuring food safety and extending the lifespan of your kitchen equipment.
 Whether you use a wooden, plastic, or bamboo cutting board, following these tips for regular cleaning and maintenance, avoiding cross-contamination, and knowing when to replace your cutting boards can help you maintain a hygienic food preparation environment.

-Regular Cleaning and Maintenance
+Regular Cleaning And Maintenance

 Sanitizing your cutting board after each use is essential to prevent the growth of harmful bacteria.
 For wooden cutting boards, it’s recommended to wash them with hot, soapy water and then sanitize using a solution of vinegar and water.
 On the other hand, plastic cutting boards can be cleaned in the dishwasher or with a bleach solution.
 Ensure your cutting board is completely dry before storing to prevent any potential mold growth.